Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Model Implementation and Simulation Details

 Starting from the logistic GOL, we retain only the Cantor set up to order \(n\), truncating the rest.
-The state space is discretized into \(L_n = 2^{n+1}\) states, which are generated recursively as follows:
+The state space is discretized into $|L_n| = 2^{n+1}$ states, which are generated recursively as follows:

 The set $L_n$ represents all possible combinations of growth and decay operations on the initial set $L_0 = \{0, 1\}$.
-To ensure the preservation of the number of states, the map the state space onto itself:
+To ensure the preservation of the number of states, we map the state space onto itself:

 where \( M_{L_n} \) is defined as the nearest-element projection onto \( L_n \):